MidnightP/bnb-starter-kit/README.md

 ```

 Replace the secrets with your own, generated with the respective services.
 Make sure to create the right Google Javascript API-keys.
-The GOOGLE_API_WEBSERVER key needs to be a **webserver key (webservers, cron jobs enz.)**, which needs to whitelist the relevant IP-address or multiple IP-addresses.
+Find it at https://console.developers.google.com/apis The GOOGLE_API_WEBSERVER key needs to be a **webserver key (webservers, cron jobs enz.)**, which needs to whitelist the relevant IP-address or multiple IP-addresses.
 The REACT_APP_GOOGLE_API_BROWSER key needs to be a key for **HTTP-requests (websites)**, which needs to whitelist the relevant host names, that is `localhost:3000` for starters.

 You are ready to go!